natevw/node-chargify/README.md

-Easy integration with [Chargify][0] for adding recurring payments your application.
+Easy integration with [Chargify][0] for adding recurring payments to your application.

 This module is essentially a wrapper around [Request][1], but adds a little